AttilaSATAN/ncap-wrapper/README.md

 ### This is a wrapper API for NHTSA NCAP 5 STAR API.

-Developed under Node 8.11.3 with [Express](https://expressjs.com/), [Axios](https://github.com/axios/axios) and [Jest](https://facebook.github.io/jest/) for testing.
+Developed under Node 8.11.3 with [Express](https://expressjs.com/), [Axios](https://github.com/axios/axios) and [Jest](https://facebook.github.io/jest/) for testing, under TDD methodology.
-Used with TDD methodology.

 Both APIs and end-points tested with Jest on development.

 It tooked a little more than 6 hours.